K-Adam/CSS3D-Renderer/README.md

 ## Examples

-Some simple examples can be found in the *examples* directory
+The example projects be found in the *examples* directory.
+You can try them out live [here](https://k-adam.github.io/CSS3D-Renderer/examples/)

-I replaced the original CSS3D renderer of Three.js with a **C3R.js** based implementation, which supports buffergeometry and textures too.
+I replaced the original CSS3D renderer of Three.js with a **C3R.js** based implementation, which supports buffergeometry and textures as well.
+It can be found at *examples/js/renderers/CSS3DRenderer.js*